camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 -----------------------

-To list the available skeletons/templates use the following command, either from the root directory of c2cgeoportal (if you've followed the instructions from the previous section), or from the root directory of the existing c2cgeoportal application you want to create the new application from:
+To list the available skeletons/templates use the following command, either from the root directory of c2cgeoportal (if you have followed the instructions from the previous section), or from the root directory of the existing c2cgeoportal application you want to create the new application from: